 Grays Harbor County –

 Chaplain Jason Williams is licensed with the United Pentecostal Church and is an associate minister at the Olympic Christian Center in McCleary, WA.
 Jason and his wife, Shawna have been married for 18 years and have 3 children.
-Jason works for a manufacturing plant in Montesano as a journeyman welder.
-He serves as a chaplain in district 8 for the WA state patrol and region 6 for the Dept. of Fish and Wildlife in Grays Harbor County.
+Jason works for the Mason County Sheriff’s Office.

 Email Chaplain Williams: firstname.lastname@example.org

 Chaplain Mark Hoeffner has been married to his wife Janell for 34 years.
 Mark has a long history of pastoring CB (Conservative Baptist) churches after graduating from Western Conservative Baptist Seminary.
 He is currently the Executive Director of CB Northwest, the regional office covering Oregon, Idaho, Washington, and Alaska.
 Their offices are located in Portland, Oregon.
 Mark and his wife have one biological daughter and have adopted six special needs kids.
 Mark is currently the Teaching Elder at Grace Church in White Salmon along with his role at CB Northwest.